markasoftware/anypaste/README.md

 ## Website

-[Documentation](https://anypaste.xyz/docs.html), and the [list of plugins](https://anypaste.xyz/plugins.html) can be found on the [Anypaste website](https://anypaste.xyz).
+Documentation can be found on the [Anypaste website](https://anypaste.xyz/), as well as the complete [list of plugins](https://anypaste.xyz/#plugins).
 The website is open source and can be contributed to in its [GitHub repo](https://github.com/markasoftware/anypaste-website).

 ## Contributing